Oman Air Joining Oneworld Alliance In Late 2024

 Bottom line

-Oman Air is joining the oneworld alliance, and that process should be completed by the second half of 2024.
+Oman Air is joining the oneworld alliance, and that process should be completed before the end of 2024.
 While Oman Air’s desire to join the alliance was first revealed in September 2021, it’s nice to see this finally happening.
 As a oneworld loyalist, I’m thrilled to see that this great small airline will be part of a global alliance.

 It’s just too bad that this process is so slow, and that Oman Air won’t be a full member of the alliance for several more months.